Eetezadi/wordpress-click2share/readme.txt

 1. Overview of settings page with default settings.

 == Changelog ==

+= 1.3.2 =
+* Compatibility requires now 6.6 or higher.
+Not exactly sure why...
+* Finalized unit tests
+* As a result quite some refatoring and bug fixes

 = 1.3.1 =
 * Fixed shortlink implementation via WP REST API